-If participants in employment and skills training require private accommodation at the location where they are studying, they may be eligible to receive funding to offset the costs.
+If require private accommodation at the location where they are studying, they may be eligible to receive funding to offset the costs.
 They can receive \$20/night, or \$50/night if meals are included.

 If the applicant cannot secure accommodation with family or friends, they may be eligible to receive funding up to \$90/night to offset the cost for their hotel accommodation.
+Any costs above \$90/night are the applicant's responsibility to pay out of pocket.

-The applicant must provide receipts for their accommodation to the C/TFN Capacity Department.
+The applicant must provide receipts for their accommodation to the C/TFN Capacity Department as receipts are needed for paying the purchase orders used to reserve hotel rooms.